thottiamrp/modernweb-2019dec9/Labs/Ch05-RWD/bootstrap/1layout/README.md

     ```

 5. Now, reload this file in the browser and change the size of the browser window.
-It should be responive to screen size changes.
+It should be responsive to screen size changes.

 6. Mark your work as complete.